sizovs/sizovs.github.io/_posts/2020-04-17-surviving-covid.md

 The best cure against COVID is optimism.
 Scientists say that COVID doesn't stick to optimists.
 Just remember to wear a mask.

 I avoid mass media at all costs because it's full of negative bull shiitake.
 Twitter is particularly guilty; Those never-ending COVID tweets plant virus seeds in our heads.
-If you don't have a magic foil shield, make sure you're checking news at most once a day.
-For the sake of your health, block people with apocalyptic mood.
-Before sharing something, ask yourself – does it plant hope?
+If you don't have a magic foil shield, make sure you're checking news at most once a day. **For the sake of your health, block people with apocalyptic mood.** Before sharing something, ask yourself – does it plant hope?
 Does it spread optimism?
 Does it make people smile?
 Otherwise, don't share.

+And remember the power of positive thinking and affirmations.
+Yesterday, while having a walk, we cleaned the beach from plastic bottles.
+My wife said: fucking tourists.
+I said: you made the beach happy.
+We are both right, yet there is a big difference.

 ## Health